 The New York Times published its first crossword in the Sunday paper in 1942, some 20 years after they first became popular.
 What prompted the kickoff?
 It was supposedly the bombing of Pearl Harbor; an editor decided that given what was happening in the world, readers would want something to keep themselves busy during blackouts drills.
 The crossword went daily in 1950 without a byline; the identity of the first weekday Times crossword is unknown.

 Purchasing a subscription to The New York Times crossword gives you online access to the daily puzzle and the iPhone and Google Play apps.
 You also get access to all puzzles in the paper's archive.
 There is a free seven-day trial in the app, and if you don't want to subscribe, you can continue to access two selected crosswords from the archive for free which are updated weekly.
 You can also do the mini puzzle in the app which is updated every day.
 In addition, individually curated puzzle packs are available for purchase which are centered around a theme.

 The daily puzzles get progressively more difficult from Monday to Saturday.
 The Sunday puzzle is larger than the others (21 by 21 squares compared to 15 by 15), but it is about as difficult as the Wednesday or Thursday puzzle.
-Want to keep track of how smart you are?
-Use the app's My Statistics page to view bar graphs reflecting the numbers of problems solved, how many you solved in a row and the average solve time.
+If you want to keep track of how smart you are, use the app's My Statistics page to view bar graphs reflecting the numbers of problems solved, how many you solved in a row, and the average solve time.

-- Question mark clues: Clues with a question mark at the end mean there is a play on words in either the clue or the answer, as opposed to a straightforward question requiring a direct answer.
+- Clues with a question mark at the end mean there is a play on words in either the clue or the answer, as opposed to a straightforward question requiring a direct answer.

-- Rebus answers: A rebus involves entering more than two or more letters into a single square.
+- A rebus involves entering more than two or more letters into a single square.
 You may encounter this twist in Thursday or Sunday puzzles.

 New York Times Most Notable Crosswords